wattdepot/wattdepot/docs/overview/domainmodel.md

 WattDepot provides all the units of measurement provided by the [JScience API](http://www.unitsofmeasurement.org/).
 Supported units include both [SI Units](http://jscience.org/api/javax/measure/unit/SI.html) and [Non-SI Units](http://jscience.org/api/javax/measure/unit/NonSI.html).

 In addition, it is possible in WattDepot to define new Measurement Types.
 Adding a new Measurement Type requires changes to the source code and rebuilding of the system.

+Measurement Types are members of the "public" organization, which makes them visible to all users of a server.

 ## Measurement